Cuprate/monero-book/src/consensus_rules/transactions/outputs.md

 ### Output Amount

-For version 1 txs the total amount of the outputs must be less than the total inputs, the difference between the inputs and the outputs is then the fee.[^more-in-than-out] The amount of each outputs must also not be zero.[^zero-output]
+For version 1 txs sum of the outputs must be less than the sum of the inputs, the difference between the inputs and the outputs is then the fee.[^more-in-than-out] The amount of each outputs must also not be zero.[^zero-output]

 From hard-fork 2 version 1 transaction output amounts also must be validly decomposed[^decomposed-amounts].